Frequently Asked Questions for People

 Q: How do I earn rewards?

-A: With a MOCA Prime account, every purchase you make in stores or online using your MOCA Prime Debit or MOCA Cash Debit Cards earns you rewards.
+A: With a MOCA Prime account, every purchase you make in stores or online using your MOCA Prime or MOCA Cash Cards earns you rewards.
 Even better, if you are a person who has issued someone a MOCA Sentinel Card, you can earn rewards on those purchases too!
 That can really add up.

 NOTE: PINless purchases generally earn more rewards.
 That's because if you use your PIN to make a purchase, you earn a flat 5 MOCA Coins, but if you make a PINless purchase, you earn 1 MOCA Coin for every $1 you spend.
 So it is in your best interest to avoid using a PIN whenever possible.
 Fortunately, you can easily avoid using a PIN on most transactions.